wcjord/pangeahandbook/moonlighting.md

 Moonlighting means working other professional, paid jobs outside of your work at Pangea Chat.
 It’s not a black and white topic.
 There are one-time gigs, other pursuits, or opportunities that help you grow and make life interesting.
 We want to support that.
 But we want to make sure professional endeavors outside of Pangea Chat don’t create conflicts of interest or affect your time, dedication, or performance at Pangea Chat.
 So it’s a delicate balance.

+## In general

+Here are a few guiding principles about whether something could be a problem:

+- Is it competitive?
+- Does it occupy a disproportionate amount of your time?
+- Does it require you to be away during times when you’re needed at work?
+- Is it another paid gig that employs the same skills Pangea Chat is paying you for?

+In general, we’d like to be lenient within reason, but we’re going to be strict if we see it impact your time, attention, or performance here at work.

+It’s hard to come up with one-size fits all rules.
+Just let Will know about it beforehand and let's talk about it before you make a commitment.

 With that in mind, here are some examples of what we’d consider OK and what we would consider a conflict of interest and not OK:

 ## OK